uchicago-library/uchicago-library.github.io/docs/digital_collections.md

 # Prerequisites

-These instructions assume that you are a UChicago DLDC developer working on our =library_website= app, the source for which is located [here](https://github.com/uchicago-library/library_website).
+These instructions assume that you are a UChicago DLDC developer working on our `library_website` app, the source for which is located [here](https://github.com/uchicago-library/library_website).

 # Guide